|The Domaine at Petit Champagne||Self Catering||Saturday||10||26||9|

 In this lovely room are 3 sofas and a selection of armchairs arranged around the original fireplace.

-The house also has 2 bedrooms on the ground floor.
+The Chateau has 2 bedrooms on the ground floor.
 One has a king sized bed with an en suite bathroom, and the other a king sized bed with 2 additional singles, this is intended primarily to be a childrens room as it has a big tv, dvd player etc.

 Upstairs there are a further four bedrooms, all en suite.

-The master suite, which faces the back garden, with a view across the valley, has a king sized bed and a huge bathroom with large corner bath, huge shower, bidet, toilet and double sink.
+The master suite, which faces the back garden, with a view across the valley, has a king sized bed and a huge bathroom.

 The other back bedroom (with same view) has a king sized bed with two additional singles, and an en suite bathroom with a large corner bath which has a shower attachment, bidet, sink and toilet.

-Five out of the 6 bedrooms are en suite all have baths as well as showers.
+Five out of the 6 bedrooms in the chateau are en suite all have baths as well as showers.
 The sixth bedroom has a shower room across the corridor.
+In the gite are a further three bathrooms, downstairs is en-suite as is the master upstairs.
+The Rumpus room (sleeping four) and the second double share the family bathroom which has bath shower and toilet

 Full oil fired central heating and wood burning stove.
-The house is fully double glazed.
+The Chateau and gite are fully double glazed.

 Gamesroom with table tennis table.
 Huge 15m x 8m swimming pool with diving board, alarm and solar cover.